 After lunch we like to meander the streets and peer into colleges and university themed shops.
 There is also an array of museums affiliated to the various colleges.
 Homepage | University of Cambridge Museums

 Cambridge is just an hour north of London on the train.
-There are so many wonderful things to do in the city, I hope to update this post later with some more suggestions.
+There are so many wonderful things to do in the city.
 If you do visit I would love to hear your tips and tales. #staycationinspiration

 Please check the relevant websites for the latest information about opening times and ticket prices.